 Ensuring safe return to play

-If and when a concussion does occur, health care specialists trained in concussion are able to compare baseline (pre-injury) test results with post-injury test results to diagnose and treat the concussion and determine when it is safe to return to play, school or work.
+If and when a concussion does occur, health care specialists trained in concussion are able to compare baseline (pre-injury) test results with post-injury test results to diagnose and treat the concussion and determine when it is safe to return to play,

 Office visit charges and post-injury ImPACT testing fees may apply to clinical encounters following the baseline screening.
 Most insurances are accepted.